- Safety and Health Topics

 The Federal Government has an interagency, coordinated plan for identifying and prioritizing research needs and implementing a research strategy.
 The resources below include several documents detailing the research plan.

-The National Nanotechnology Initiative Strategic Plan.
-NNI (2007, December), 1.28 MB PDF*, 52 pages.
+- The National Nanotechnology Initiative Strategic Plan.
+NNI (December 2007).
 The plan identifies activities aimed at accomplishing the NNI goals and priorities and represents the consensus of the participating agencies, including OSHA.

-NNI, Strategy for Nanotechnology-related Environmental, Health and Safety Research.
-(2007), 2.88 MB PDF*, 102 pages.
+- NNI, Strategy for Nanotechnology-related Environmental, Health and Safety Research.
+(2007).
 The document describes NNI's strategy for addressing priority research on environmental, health, and safety (EHS) aspects of nanomaterials.

-NNI, Prioritization of Environmental, Health, and Safety Research Needs for Engineered Nanoscale Materials: An Interim Document for Public Comment.
-(2007), 143 KB PDF*, 80 pages.
+- NNI, Prioritization of Environmental, Health, and Safety Research Needs for Engineered Nanoscale Materials: An Interim Document for Public Comment.
+(2007).
 Prioritization principles were used to identify five priorities within each of the five categories of EHS needs identified in the EHS Research Needs document below.
 This document defines these twenty-five priorities along with the principles and the process used for prioritizing EHS research needs.

-NNI, Environmental, Health, and Safety Research Needs for Engineered Nanoscale Materials.
-(2006), 1.06 MB PDF*, 80 pages.
+- NNI, Environmental, Health, and Safety Research Needs for Engineered Nanoscale Materials.
+(2006).
 The primary purpose of this document is to identify for the Federal Government EHS research and information needs related to understanding and management of potential risks of engineered nanoscale materials.